-We break down the jargon to help you focus on your best optics options.
+Break down the jargon and focus on the options.

 Need a better view?

 Lenses are for looking through, not at, but if the kit lens that came with your camera is not giving you the best view, it's probably time to get some new glass.

 The mount is the connection between the lens and the camera and it's important to make sure they are compatible.
 This may not be a problem if you're buying a lens from the same brand and designed for your camera, but that may not be your best option.

 Even within brands some lenses will fit a number of different camera bodies (full frame, FourThirds, APS-C, etc.), but will behave differently.
 Other lenses are only compatible with certain bodies, even if the mounts match.
 An APS-C optimised lens can mount on a full frame, for example, but photo quality will suffer.
 Always check to make sure you're getting what you expect.

 Third-party brands like Sigma, Tamron and Carl Zeiss (to name just a few) produce lenses which can be used with a number of camera brands, and sometimes they can be very good value for money.
 Just make sure that all the lens and camera functions will work together.

 High quality older lenses may fit your camera and do a good job, but auto exposure and focus may not work with some newer bodies.
 Some manufacturers have compatibility lists online to show which of their lenses will work with their latest bodies.
 If you're uncertain, try using the lens you're considering on a body before buying.